6 Different Types of Snakes in the UK

 by Joe Pell is licensed under CC BY 2.0

-The adders, or Vipera berus, are starting our list of types of snakes in the UK.
-They are red-eyed, gray-brown snakes with distinctive zigzag patterns down its spine.
+The adders, or Vipera berus, are the first snakes on our list of UK species.
+They are red-eyed, gray-brown snakes with distinctive zigzag patterns down their spines.

 The species, only 50–80 cm long and found on heaths, moors, and forests, has drastically decreased over the last 30 years and is now nonexistent in numerous counties in the Midlands.

-The adder is the sole venomous snake in Britain, and it employs its poison to control ground-nesting birds, lizards, and small rodents.
+The adder is the sole venomous snake in Britain.
+It uses its poison to control ground-nesting birds, lizards, and small rodents.

 They can attract birds closer by wriggling the tips of their tails to make them look like worms or caterpillars.
 We call this “caudal luring.”